-First, you can obviously just hope that your pre-travel test will be negative.
-But that means taking the risk of being stuck for another 11 days if it is still positive.
+Secondly, you can obviously just hope that your pre-entry test abroad will be negative.
+But that means taking the risk of being stuck for another 10 days if it is still positive.
 For those going to a country with flexible isolation rules and where the cost of travel is just $30 total per day, it doesn’t necessarily cost much more… but not everyone can be away from home for longer than expected.

-Finally, it’s actually a cheaper version of the second option… that works just for certain destinations and for those who are going for at least 11 days obviously.
+Finally, it’s actually a cheaper version of the first option… that works just for certain destinations and for those who are going for at least 10 days obviously.
 It’s to do your molecular test as soon as you arrive in a country where the tests are cheaper (there are several).
-That’s what I tried to do in Miami on Wednesday (COVID-19 tests are free in the USA if you book in advance), I’ll save that for another article soon.
+That’s what I tried to do in Miami in January (COVID-19 tests are free in the USA if you book in advance), I’ll save that for another article soon.

 For those who are still infected or with an upcoming infection